jmagman/flutter-wiki/Deferred-Components.md

 `PlayStoreDeferredComponentManager` then invokes the play store split compat APIs to download the android module.
 Once the Android module is installed, the manager locates the .so files and passes the paths to the engine to `dlopen`.
 The engine then passes the symbols to the runtime and and dart isolate, which is able to load the symbols into the dart VM.
 The loading must be associated with a loading unit ID or the load will not complete the Dart Future returned by `loadLibrary()`.

+Keep in mind that multiple loading units may be contained in a deferred component, but a `loadLibrary` call will only load the dart symbols from the specific dart library the call was made from.
+Each loading unit must have separate `loadLibrary` calls before use.
+Subsequent `loadLibrary` calls on components that are already downloaded should complete much faster, however, the loading can never happen synchronously and there will be at least one frame between call and completion.

 ### Installation by deferred component string name

 We also provide a [framework-side DeferredComponent utility class](https://master-api.flutter.dev/flutter/services/DeferredComponent-class.html) that allows direct installation via deferred component name as a string.